NereaMe/portfolio/README.md

 ## Writings

 ### Journalism
-*A selection of my journalistic work, specializing in topics like arts, social issues, and culture.*
+*A selection of my journalistic work, specializing in arts, social issues, and culture.*

 | Project Name | Description | Language |
 |--------------|-------------|----------|